Eddy Kimani

-Eddy Kimani (born 31 May 1978), is a Kenyan actor, voice artist and radio presenter.
+Eddy Kimani (born 31 May 1978) is a Kenyan actor, voice artist and radio presenter.
 He is best known for the roles in the films In a Better World, The Distant Boat and Lusala.

 Personal life

-He was born in May 31, 1978 in Nakuru, Kenya.
+He was born on May 31, 1978, in Nakuru, Kenya.

 He married his longtime partner Nyambura Njenga in 2011.
 The couple has two children.
 He later separated from his wife and kids citing his mental depression.

 Career

 In 2006, he made the film debut with the film Money and the Cross.
 However, he played an uncredited role in the film.
 Then in 2009, he was selected for the role 'Winston Kinyang'weu' in the television serial The Agency.
 After that supportive role, he starred in the 2010 film In a Better World with another minor role.